One of the hot topics frequently discussed in the creation of the budget for big projects is the appropriate contingency level and how to estimate it.

 Unidentified (“unknown”) risks are conceptually different.
 Even if a great effort has been made to identify all possible risks the experience show that when the project is finally built several unforeseen events will happen, impacting the budget.

-The quantification of the contingency for these unknown risk is an hot topic.
+The quantification of the contingency for these unknown risk is a complex topic and a never ending source of discussions when budgeting a project.